dsp-jetpack/JetPack/doc/deployment_guide.md

     #tagged port-channel <name of channel which have interfaces of bond1>
     ```

-* When using 7 port nic environment file, additional bond interfaces should be in external and floating vlan.
+* When using seven port nic environment file, additional bond interfaces should be in external and floating vlan.
 Below are the configurations to add interfaces to vlans:

     ```yaml
     # int port-channel <name of channel which have interfaces of bond2 >